 With the fall of prohibition, the marijuana industry has developed rapidly, generating thousands of new jobs.
-It is estimated there are currently about 10,000 people directly involved with the blossoming weed industry, with up to 2,000 people having gained employment in the past few months alone.
+It is estimated by one marijuana industry group that there are currently about 10,000 people directly involved with the blossoming weed industry, with up to 2,000 people having gained employment in the past few months alone.

 A policy gamble that anti-marijuana activists warned would turn Denver into a drug-infested hellscape has provided the city and state with numerous benefits, and set the stage for more states and cities to follow suit.

-Then there's the city of Washington, D.C.
-This November, it's all but certain that D.C. will vote on a marijuana ballot measure and even pass it, setting up a battle with Congress to legalize.
-This could be the most important battle yet in the marijuana prohibition fight; D.C. is considered a staging ground for many local policies that get enacted throughout the country, and a victory for pot could open the floodgates elsewhere.
+Then there's the city of Washington, D.C., itself.
+This November, it is all but certain that the District will vote on a marijuana ballot measure and even pass it, setting up a battle with Congress to legalize.
+This could be the most important battle yet in the marijuana prohibition fight; D.C. is considered a staging ground for many local policies that get enacted throughout the country, and a victory for pot here could open avenues elsewhere.

 America agrees: Public opinion has never been more in favor of decriminalizing possession of small amounts of pot.
 An October 2013 Gallup poll found that 58% of adults favored legalizing marijuana for adult use.

 In 2013, 52% thought that marijuana should be legalized, with 45% opposed.
 According to Pew, this is a 13-point jump from 2010, when 41% thought it should be legalized and 52% opposed.
-The year 2010 was when Proposition 19, which would have legalized marijuana in California, was defeated with only a 53% majority.
-And of course, this is a dramatic swing from 1969, when nearly 8 out of 10 Americans opposed legalization.
+In 2010, Proposition 19 — which would have legalized marijuana in California — was defeated with only a 53% majority.
+And, this is a dramatic swing from 1969, when nearly 8 of 10 Americans opposed legalization.